 Lian said: “I look forward to continuing the momentum we have built in Australia this year.
 We see Australia as a bellwether market globally, which makes it a challenging but also a rewarding place to do business.”

 The appointments will be effective immediately.
 Oswald will be based in GE Australia’s North Sydney headquarters, and Lian will continue to be based in Melbourne.

 Max York, President, GE Australia said: “Steve brings twenty years of industry experience to this role across a variety of technologies, and has been involved in some of the earliest wind farms constructed in Australia.
 Steve and David have both played key roles in establishing GE’s wind business in Australia and securing 980 MW of orders in 2017.
 GE is committed to the Australian renewables industry across all technologies, and it is a key market for our onshore Wind business.
 We have built a strong team that is committed to delivering for our customers now and in the future, and to continuing the growth of this critical industry.”

-- Solar Insiders Podcast: Battery blues as new standards approvedby Giles Parkinson and Nigel Morris on 16 October 2019 at 1:51 PM
+- Solar Insiders Podcast: Why we need to see your solarby Giles Parkinson and Nigel Morris on 4 June 2020 at 3:51 PM

 - Victoria delays on energy efficiency targets, changes to lighting schemeby Sophie Vorrath on 3 June 2020 at 3:21 PM